 Special Educational Needs and Disabilities

-Our Learning Skills department leads our provision for boys who have special educational needs and disabilities (SEND).
-Dr Susanna Pinkus, our Head of Learning Skills and Special Educational Needs and Disabilities Co-ordinator (SENDCo), manages our team of SEND specialist teachers who support boys identified as having additional learning requirements.
+Our Learning Skills department leads our provision for boys who have thinking and learning differences and other additional needs.
+Gemma Cole, our Head of Learning Skills and Special Educational Needs and Disabilities Co-ordinator (SENDCo), heads our team of specialists teachers and other professionals who support boys identified as having additional SEND requirements.

-Harrow is an inclusive school and the Learning Skills team supports boys with a wide range of strengths and needs which include dyslexia, dyspraxia, autism, and attentional difficulties.
+Harrow is an inclusive school and the Learning Skills team supports boys with profiles which include dyslexia, dyspraxia, autism and difficulties with attention.
 Provision is carefully considered on a case-by-case basis for each boy and, where appropriate, a bespoke plan of support is established.
-This may include individual or group lessons, extra assistance or differentiation in the form room, or additional help with prep or study skills.
+This may include individual or group lessons, tailored differentiation in the form room, additional help with prep or study skills and sometimes also external specialist support from allied professionals.

-Although some boys transfer to the School with existing diagnoses and assessments, boys can also be referred to the Learning Skills team at any point in their time at Harrow.
-Through referral from a House Master, Master, Tutor or parent, we can arrange assessments which will help identify how the boy may learn best and how to address any areas of need.
+Although some boys transfer to the School with existing assessments, boys can also be referred to the Learning Skills team at any point during their time at Harrow.
+Through referral from a House Master, Master, Tutor, parent – or indeed boy themselves - we can help identify how the boy may learn best and how to address any areas of need.
+Sometimes this is through a formal assessment but, in other cases, it is through enabling strategies, support and understanding.

 The provision of access arrangements for examinations is also co-ordinated by the Head of Learning Skills and determined by the School’s Access Arrangements Board.

-Parents considering Harrow for a boy who has SEND needs are encouraged to discuss their son’s needs with the Registrar before registering.
+Parents considering Harrow for a boy who has additional needs and requirements are encouraged to discuss their son’s needs with the Registrar.